|Credit: NotarYES | Shutterstock|

 Yoga, meditation, healthy diet and exercise can help individuals cope with the disease.

-Most types of cervical cancer are caused by HPV, a sexually transmitted disease.
-Recently, two vaccines, called Gardasil and Cervarix, were developed that protects against the strains of HPV, which can cause cervical cancer.
-Both are indicated for cervical cancer prevention in 11- to 12-year-old girls, as well as females between 13 and 26 who have never had the vaccine (Gardasil may be used in boys and men aged 9 to 26 for protection against genital warts).
+Two vaccines, marketed as Gardasil and Cervarix, protect against the most common strains of HPV.
+Both are indicated for cervical cancer prevention in 11- to 12-year-old girls, as well as females between 13 and 26 who have never had the vaccine.

-In addition to these vaccines, experts recommend that all women over the age of 21, and younger women who are sexually active, should speak with a physician about scheduling regular Pap tests.
+In addition to these vaccines, "Women still have to be screened even if they receive the HPV vaccine," Maiman said.
+Experts recommend that all women over the age of 21, and younger women who are sexually active, should speak with a physician about scheduling regular Pap tests.

 Some scientists believe that in addition to the Pap test, the HPV DNA test should become a primary test for cervical cancer screening as well, especially in older women.